redis/redis-doc/topics/persistence.md

 the fact the last command in the file is not well-formed, in order to guarantee availability after a restart.

+Since Redis 7.0.0, only the last AOF file (BASE or INCR) can be truncated.
+Otherwise redis will exit even if aof-load-truncated is enabled.

 Older versions of Redis may not recover, and may require the following steps:

 * Make a backup copy of your AOF file.